devrevo/Angular_Assignment_App/README.md

 ## Client

+This project was generated with Angular CLI version 13.0.3.

 1- Make sure that you're in the client folder.

 2- Make sure that the server instructions are done and the NodeJs server is running.